LLAMAFUZZ: Large Language Model Enhanced Greybox Fuzzing: Experiment

-The results are presented in \autoref{box}, illustrating the distribution of bugs triggered by {\fuzzername}, {\cmpfuzzer} at the end of the 24-hour trial.
-According to \autoref{box}, {\fuzzername} outperforms all other fuzzers in terms of the average number of bugs triggered for each trail.
-The result can be attributed to the LLM's pre-training knowledge about the overall structure of data formats.
-Further enhancement comes from the fine-tuning process, where the LLM learns specific data formats and mutation conversion to the needs of fuzzing, thereby advancing {\fuzzername} in bug triggering.
-These results highlight {\fuzzername}'s competitiveness and robustness with the SOTA in bug-triggering capabilities.
+\paragraph{\textbf{{LLAMAFUZZ} find more bugs}} We evaluated {LLAMAFUZZ} performance against other popular fuzzers by checking whether it is able to discover more bugs on Magma.
+According to \autoref{box}, {LLAMAFUZZ} outperforms all other fuzzers in terms of the average number of bugs triggered for each trail.
+As aforementioned, {LLAMAFUZZ} was built upon AFL++.
+Any improvement of {LLAMAFUZZ} over AFL++ can be attributed to the contribution of LLM.
+These results highlighted {LLAMAFUZZ}'s competitiveness and robustness with the SOTA in bug-triggering capabilities.

-To further investigate the performance of {\fuzzername} across different fuzzing targets. \autoref{eva} presents the arithmetic mean number of bugs identified for each project per trial per day.
-According to the results, {\fuzzername} triggers the most unique bugs among the evaluated fuzzers.
-It discovered {\numbugs} unique bugs in Magma, while {\cmpfuzzer} found {\benchnumbugs} errors, respectively.
-Vulnerabilities were found in 9 tested implementations and encompass various types of memory vulnerabilities, including use-after-free, buffer overflow, and memory leaks.
+To further investigate the performance of {LLAMAFUZZ} across different fuzzing targets, \autoref{eva} presents the arithmetic mean number of bugs identified for each project per trial per day.
+According to the results, {LLAMAFUZZ} triggered the most unique bugs among the evaluated fuzzers.
+It discovered 47 unique bugs in Magma, while AFL++, Moptafl, Honggfuzz, and Fairfuzz found 46, 42, 37, and 31 errors, respectively.
+Vulnerabilities were found in 9 tested implementations and encompassed various types of memory vulnerabilities, including use-after-free, buffer overflow, and memory leaks.
 Notably, SQL003, XML006, and XML002 were never found by any other fuzzers.
-In terms of library-specific performance, {\fuzzername} rank \#1 on libsndfile, libtiff, libxml2, lua Targets, php, and sqlite3. \#2 on libpng. \#3 on openssl and poppler.

-Compared to honggfuzz, {\fuzzername} found three unique bugs in libpng.
-We investigate the missing bug: PNG001, it can be triggered by falsely calculating the row\_factor leading to a memory leak, especially for large images and high dimensionally or multi-channel images.
-In poppler, {\fuzzername} only found six unique bugs, while AFL++ and Mopafl found seven unique bugs.
-This is because each PDF seed has a big size, and most PDF seeds exceed the maximum token length that LLM can handle.